 - 2004 - 2005 Postdoctoral Fellow, Auburn University.

 - 2001 - 2004 Graduate Research Assistant, Auburn University.

 - 1998 - 2001 Research Scientist, King Saud University-Riyadh

-• 2012 The Visualization Competition Fist Place Award (US$6,000 Award sponsored by Qatar Foundation & Texas A&M Qatar University)
+- The Scientific Visualization Competition First Place Award (US$6,000 Award sponsored by Qatar Foundation & Texas A&M Qatar University) (Doha, Qatar May 2012).

-• 2009 American Institute of Chemical Engineers (AIChE) Students Chapter at Texas A&M at Qatar (TAMUQ) Appreciation Award (Doha)
+- American Institute of Chemical Engineers (AIChE) Students’ Chapter at Texas A&M at Qatar (TAMUQ) Excellence Recognition Award (Doha, Qatar June 2009),

 Dr. Elbashir’s Research Team Awards:

 - Marwan El-Wash 2018th Texas A&M University 2014 Richard E. Ewing Undergraduate Student Research Excellence Award (April 2018).